 - 1) The Buyer maintains the right to perform a Source Inspection to evaluate the product or service being procured by this purchase order.
-This evaluation may take the form of:
+This evaluation may take the form of any or all of the following:

-- a) Product Inspection
+- 2) Product Inspection

-- b) Process Verification
+- 3) Process Verification

+- 4) Audits

-- c) Audits on items affecting product quality such as:
+- a) Audits may be performed on items affecting product quality such as:

 - i) Acceptance Inspection Equipment (AIE) Calibration

 - ii) Special Processes

 - iii) Work Instructions

 - iv) Statistical Process Control (SPC)

-- 2) Reasonable facilities and equipment shall be made available to the Buyer while performing these tasks.
-Access must be provided to appropriate work areas, AIE, records, inspection/quality plans, etc. The Buyer must be provided the opportunity to inspect all listed characteristics and those
+- 5) Reasonable facilities and equipment shall be made available to the Buyer while performing these tasks.
+Access must be provided to appropriate work areas, AIE, records, inspection/quality plans, etc. The Buyer must be provided the opportunity to inspect all listed characteristics and those unlisted ones specifically identified at the point where acceptance is determined.
+Before submitting product to the Buyer, it shall have been accepted under the terms of your inspection plan.
+After acceptance by the Buyer, the product may be submitted to the Customer if required.

-- unlisted ones specifically identified at the point where acceptance is determined.
-Before submitting product to the Buyer, it shall have been accepted under the Supplier's inspection plan. - 3) The Buyer may choose to waive Source Inspection but any such waiver will not jeopardize future opportunities for Source Inspection.
-The Buyer reserves the right to make final acceptance. - 4) Notify the Buyer at least 10 days in advance to arrange for representative Source Inspector to be at your facility.
-The Buyer may direct that the Supplier coordinate source inspection through a Buyerdesignated source. - 5) The Buyer reserves the right to assign the costs associated with Source Inspection to the Supplier if the Buyer's Inspector arrives and determines that the Supplier is not ready. - 6) The Buyer will pay for the first five (5) source inspection of a purchase order.
-Any required source inspections after these five source inspections shall be paid for by the supplier. - 7) The Buyer has a Certified Supplier Program that reduces source inspection requirements.
-If a supplier caused negative or defective condition requires source inspection to be reinstated after it was reduced, those source inspections shall be paid for by the supplier.
+- 6) The Buyer may choose to waive Source Inspection but any such waiver will not jeopardize future opportunities for Source Inspection.
+The Buyer reserves the right to make final acceptance of the product or service.
+The Buyer reserves the right to assign the costs associated with Source Inspection to the Supplier if the Buyer Source Inspector arrives for a scheduled inspection and determines that the Supplier is not ready for the performance of inspection.
+Notify the Buyer at least 10 days in advance to arrange for the Buyer representative to be at your facility; the Buyer may direct that the Supplier coordinate source inspection through a Buyer-designated source.